CodeLoki/r-band-songs/docs/band-songs-react-prd.md

 ## Overview

 This document outlines the requirements for creating a React-based band management application that helps musicians organize songs, manage setlists, and plan gigs.
-The application will be built based on the existing Ember.js version at [CodeLoki/band-songs](https://github.com/CodeLoki/band-songs).
+The application will be built based on the existing Ember.js version at [CodeLoki/band-songs](https://github.com/CodeLoki/band-songs), which is hosted at [https://band-songs-1iddr.kinsta.page/](https://band-songs-1iddr.kinsta.page/).
+The new React application will also be hosted on Kinsta.

 ## Project Goals